Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-user-accounts-structure.md

 *Error Response*

 - Code: `422 UNPROCESSABLE ENTITY`
+- Instance: in case one or more conditions are not met
 - Conditions:
     - `email`: "field is longer than 200 characters"
     - `email`: "field is null"